top of page

 Harvard Kennedy School '24

 Nandini Thogarapalli is a first year Master’s in Public Policy student at the Harvard Kennedy School.
 She is passionate about using data for good and has effectively leveraged data to solve a range of problems in the public and private sector.
 Prior to her time at the Kennedy School, she worked as a Digital Projects Fellow at Generation, an education non-profit that prepares, places, and supports people into life-changing careers.
-She also advised a range of non-profit and for-profit organizations as an Engagement Manager at McKinsey & Company.
+She also advised a range of non-profit and for-profit organizations as a Management Consultant with McKinsey & Company.

 Kimberly Turner